NEWS

 Melanie White

-VEGAS JUSTICE LEAGUE -It took nearly three decades for authorities to identify who killed Melanie White, but thanks to crucial funding from Vegas Justice League, the mystery was finally solved.
+VEGAS JUSTICE LEAGUE -It took nearly three decades to identify who killed Melanie White, but thanks to crucial funding from Vegas Justice League, the mystery was finally solved.
 In 1994, the 23-year-old was found murdered near Lake Mead, just outside Las Vegas.
-Despite investigators' best efforts, her case went cold until funding from the Vegas Justice League made advanced DNA testing possible.
+Despite investigators' best efforts, her case went cold until 2010, when Vegas Justice League funding made advanced DNA testing possible.
 Working with Othram Labs, a leading forensic lab, investigators reexamined key evidence that linked the crime to Arthur Lavery, a local man who had died in 2021.
-[While Lavery will never face trial, Melanie's loved ones now know what happened to her that terrible day.]

 William “Billy” Suttle